-then, the study of their effectiveness.
-This overlooking position is fundamental and penetrates the entire field of algorithmic study whose scientific agenda is explicitly summarized by Knuth: "We often are faced with several algorithms for the same problem and we must decide which is best" (Knuth 1997, p.
-7. Our emphasis).15 From this point, algorithmic analyses can focus on the elaboration of meta-methods allowing to systematize the formal evaluation of algorithms.
+These a priori all-too-basic elements are, in fact, not trivial as they push ahead with an evaluation stance and frame algorithms in quite an oriented way.
+Indeed, by endowing itself with problems-inputs and solutionsoutputs, this take on algorithms can emphasize on the adequacy relation between these two poles.
+The study of algorithms becomes, then, the study of their effectiveness.
+This surveying position is fundamental and penetrates the entire field of algorithmic study whose scientific agenda is explicitly summarized by Knuth: "We often are faced with several algorithms for the same problem, and we must decide which is best" (Knuth 1997, p.
+7; our emphasis).
+From this point, algorithmic analyses can focus on the elaboration of meta-methods allowing to systematize the formal evaluation of algorithms.

 Borrowing from mathematical branches such as set theory or complexity theory, techniques for analyzing algorithms as proposed by algorithmic students can be extremely elegant and powerful.
-Moreover, in the light of the significant advances in terms of implementation, data structuration, optimization, and formal understanding, this standard conception of algorithms as more or less functional interfaces between inputs and outputs - themselves defined by specific problems - certainly deserves its high respectability
+Moreover, in the light of the significant advances in terms of implementation, data structuration, optimization, and formal understanding, this standard conception of algorithms as more or less functional interfaces between inputs and outputs-themselves defined by specific problems-certainly deserves its high respectability

-Notably through the academic and industrial efforts of important authors such as Donald Knuth, Edsger Dijkstra, and Christos Papadimitriou - who have also worked to establish computer science as a full-fledged academic field - this contemporary conception of algorithms has gradually formed a genealogical, routine, and easily mobilizable stratum.
+Notably through the academic and industrial efforts of important authors such as Donald Knuth, Edsger Dijkstra, and Christos Papadimitriou-who have also worked to establish computer science as a full-fledged academic field-this contemporary conception of algorithms has gradually formed a genealogical, routine, and easily mobilizable stratum.
 What is an algorithm?
 Answer: It is a problem-solving computerized method transforming inputs into outputs in the best possible way.
-And despite several identifiable limits to this definition - to which we will return in the following section - it remains true that such thus-defined entities have multiplied over the past several decades, to the point of making important, daily contributions to our common lives (MacCormick 2012); entities that can be defined (at least partially) as problem-solving computerized methods transforming inputs into outputs in the best possible way have effectively contributed to the computerization of the collective world (Kling 1996) as well as its extension - notably with the rise of mobile computing - to our most intimate spheres (Mazzotti 2017).
+And despite several identifiable limits to this definition-to which we will return in the following section-it remains true that such thus-defined entities have multiplied over the past several decades, to the point of making important, daily contributions to our common lives (MacCormick and Bishop 2013); entities that can be defined (at least partially) as problemsolving computerized methods transforming inputs into outputs in the best possible way have effectively contributed to the computerization of the collective world (Kling 1996) as well as its extension-notably with the rise of mobile computing-to our most intimate spheres (Mazzotti 2017).
 Better still, such methods have also participated in the upsurging of today's most valorized companies such as Facebook, Oracle, and Google, among many others.
-It is, in that sense, not risky to assert that the collectivity is now more than ever interacting, directly or indirectly, with algorithms, thus making these entities - deriving from a political^[5] stratum - important new political^[1] actors.
+It is, in that sense, not risky to assert that the collective world is now more than ever interacting, directly or indirectly, with algorithms, thus making these entities-deriving from a political[5] stratum-important new political[1] actors.